You are hereHome ›

 Heavy Equipment Operations

 This program provides instruction in the skills required by heavy equipment operators for the light construction and heavy highway industries.
 Instruction is provided in the theory connected with heavy equipment operations as well as grades, soils, blueprint reading, safety, and supervision.
+Students spend approximately 25 percent of the lab time operating equipment; the balance of the lab time is spent on equipment inspection, maintenance, grades, lot layout, operation support, and estimating.

 Programs leading to an AOS degree are hands-on programs and do not include liberal arts and sciences courses.
 Offered at the School of Applied Technology Campus in Wellsville, heavy equipment operations is geared toward a person who would like to enter the heavy equipment operation industry following graduation.

 Classes and labs are scheduled from 8:30 a.m. until 3 p.m. each day with a break for lunch.
-Each morning, one or two hours will be devoted to class lectures on subjects specific to the heavy equipment operation trade.
+Each morning, one or two hours are devoted to class lectures on subjects specific to the heavy equipment operation trade.
 The classroom training is then applied in a hands-on laboratory setting, or off campus at a construction site.

 - Select the correct piece of equipment and demonstrate the proper use, for an earth moving or excavation project.